Parkers Best Small Van 2022 winner combines comfort and practicality with a long warranty

 The Proace City should prove a safe vehicle to travel in – the passenger version of the vans it’s based on scored 91% in Adult Occupant Protection and 81% in Child Occupant Protection during Euro NCAP crash testing.

-Even so, dependent on spec, you can still get:
+As for safety assistance systems, dependent on spec, you can get:

 - Cruise control